Our Story

 A Brief History

-Emperor Terry I abdicated on 15 February 2010, plunging the nation into a brief crisis as his son and heir, then-Prime Minister Jonathan Austen, refused to take the throne.
-He was succeeded by the second-in-line, Lord Esmond, who ascended as Emperor Esmond III.
-Since then, Austenasia has been ruled by several monarchs, including Emperor Declan I, Emperor Jonathan I Augustus, and Emperor Aggelos I. The throne is currently vacant.
+Emperor Terry I Augustus abdicated on 15 February 2010, precipitating a brief constitutional crisis when his son and heir, then-Prime Minister Jonathan Austen, declined to accept the throne.
+The Crown subsequently passed to the second in line, Lord Esmond, who ascended as Emperor Esmond III Augustus.
+Since then, Austenasia has been ruled by several monarchs, including Emperor Declan I Augustus, Emperor Jonathan I Augustus, and Emperor Aggelos I Augustus.
+The throne is currently vacant.

-On 3 June 2025, Lord Andrew Musgrave, serving as Prime Minister and Lord Protector of Austenasia, deposed Emperor Aggelos I following the latter’s unlawful attempt to declare a general election, in violation of the Elections Act of 2020.
-In the aftermath, Musgrave proclaimed Austenasia a Commonwealth.
-The throne remains vacant, with Crown Prince Shiro widely regarded as the presumed heir, and Lord Musgrave currently serving as regent.
+On 3 June 2025, while serving as Prime Minister, Lord Andrew Musgrave declared that Emperor Aggelos I had forfeited the throne following the latter’s unlawful attempt to declare a general election in violation of the Elections Act 2020.